 Gastrointestinal cancers are a group of cancers that affect the digestive tract, including the stomach, bowel and anus.
 The most prevalent of these cancers is stomach cancer.
-In Canada, an estimated 3,500 people are diagnosed with stomach cancer every year.
+In Canada, an estimated 4,100 people were diagnosed with stomach cancer in 2022.
 This cancer tends to affect men more than women and is more prevalent in people over the age of 50.
-It is estimated that in 2017, 2,100 Canadians died from stomach cancer.

 Survival rates for gastrointestinal cancers vary depending on the location of the cancer and whether the disease was detected early on.
 Stomach cancer, the most prevalent of these cancers, has an extremely low five-year survival rate, with only one in four people surviving five years past their diagnosis

 Today, high-mortality rates, ineffective treatments and poor quality of life for those who survive gastrointestinal cancers make these diseases a pressing health issue in Canada.

 Given these challenges, the Terry Fox Research Institute has embarked on a multi-pronged strategy to fund the best gastrointestinal cancer scientific teams and programs in the country.